 Overhead costs related to the implementation of networks under this program including salaries and fringe benefits for non-construction staff (e.g., accounting, payroll, human resources), pro-rated percentages of corporate office space, and other similar overhead expenses.
-This category has a maximum allowable indirect cost of 10% of the allowable expenditure, unless the Applicant has an approved Negotiated Indirect Cost Rate Agreement (NICRA) with a cognizant federal agency.
-If the Applicant has a NICRA and will be including indirect costs greater than the 10% de minimis rate, a copy of the NICRA must be provided with the application.
+Applicants may include indirect costs as part of the budget.
+Applicants with an approved Negotiated Indirect Cost Rate Agreement (NICRA) may use the